Cindy Holscher: Political career

 In 2016, Holscher ran for election to represent District 16 in the Kansas House of Representatives, and defeated Republican incumbent Amanda Grosserode.
 She won re-election in 2018.

-Holscher was elected to represent district 8 in the Kansas Senate on November 3, 2020, defeating fellow state Representative James Todd in a competitive race.
+Holscher was elected to represent district 8 in the Kansas Senate on November 3, 2020, defeating Republican state Representative James Todd in a competitive race.

-On June 12, 2025, she became the first Democrat to announce a bid for the governor of Kansas in the 2026 Kansas gubernatorial election.
+On June 12, 2025, Holscher became the first Democrat to announce a bid for the governor of Kansas in the 2026 Kansas gubernatorial election.
+On May 14, 2026, she announced that Wichita state representative Kelechi Ohaebosim would be her running mate.